stanford-ppl/pir/docs/REGRESSION.md

 ### Running regression on slurm machines.

-The Plasticine regression tests takes about 1.5 hours to run.
+The Plasticine regression tests take about 1.5 hours to run.
 ```
 srun -c 40 --mem=150 regression_command
 ```